 The last group is the Vanyume, occasionally referred to as "Serrano" in the literature (Kroeber 1925; Bean and Smith 1978).
-Kroeber stated they were found as far west as Barstow, which statement would preclude their presence in the Antelope Valley.
-However, King and Blackburn (1978:535) speculated that "..the major portion of the Antelope Valley itself was probably held by Kitanemuk and
+Kroeber stated they were found as far east as Barstow, a statement which would preclude their presence in the Antelope Valley.
+However, King and Blackburn (1978:535) speculated that "the major portion of the Antelope Valley itself was probably held by Kitanemuk and Vanyume speakers."

-Vanyume speakers."
 Further clouding the issue, Bean and Smith (1978:570), writing about the Vanyume in the same volume, state the language of the Vanyume cannot be identified.
 Bean and Smith did not fully depict the Vanyume territory in their map, omitting the northern and western portions, which may have included the Antelope Valley.